In 2022, Mount Mercy University's tuition was $36,606 a year.

-Mount Mercy University is a private, religious institution, so it has the same tuition for residents of Iowa as it does for residents from other states.
+Mount Mercy University is a private, religious institution, which means it has the same tuition for residents of Iowa as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Room and board at Mount Mercy University is $10,428 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,100.
+Housing and campus dining at Mount Mercy University is $10,428 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining halls.
+Students who live off campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $4,050.

 |Room and Board||$10,428|